SPINAL CORD INJURY & SSD BENEFITS

 SSDI benefits are for those who have worked and can no longer work at any job due to a medical condition.
 The amount of money you will receive from SSDI benefits every month is based on how much Social Security tax you have paid during your work history.

-To qualify for SSDI, you must have earned enough “work credits” to qualify.
+To qualify for SSDI, you must have enough “work credits.”
 A work credit is an amount of taxable income.
 You can earn up to 4 work credits per year.
-The amount of work credits you will need will depend on how old you are when you apply.
+The amount of work credits you need will depend on how old you are when you apply.
 If you haven’t earned enough work credits for your age at the time you apply, then you can only file for Supplemental Security Income benefits.

 Supplemental Security Income (SSI):